 Arts Access programs include discount tickets for students at the high school and college levels, people age 30 and under, and the general public; flexible and affordable subscription and membership packages; a five dollar ticket lottery; and open captioned performances for deaf and hard of hearing individuals.
 Audiences learn more about productions and writers and the process of new play development through Production Bulletins that feature essays by the artistic staff and playwrights.
 Post-performance discussions conducted for each season production offer the writer and the audience an opportunity to converse and discuss each play.
 Audiences are engaged online by downloading podcast interviews with writers and actors, joining the Playwrights Horizons Facebook page or Twitter feed, and viewing video clips of current productions.

-Theatrical Residency Program
+Theatrical FELLOWSHIP Program

 Playwrights Horizons Theater School